korfriend/VizMotive-WickedEngine/README.md

 # Scientific Vizualization Framework Engine
 - This project starts with the compact version of Wicked Engine (first milestone)
 - And adding my previous rendering engine features to this project while refactoring/compacting the underlying datastructures
-- Jobsystem as Thread manager will be modified for supporting MD project
 - High-level (COM-based) APIs (not exposing the core datastructures)
+- Refer to ["Viewer_SeparatedEngine" project](https://github.com/korfriend/VizMotive/tree/master/Viewer_SeparatedEngine) for the usage of my high-level APIs

 ## Our Engine (based on Wicked Engine)